-- The FTM is clocked from the 60-MHz Bus clock. - Only six channels are used, the other two are masked in the OUTMASK register. - Channels 0+1, 2+3, and 4+5 are combined in pairs running in the complementary mode. - The fault mode is enabled at each combined pair with the automatic fault clearing (PWM outputs are re-enabled the first PWM reload after the fault input returns to zero). - The PWM period (frequency) is determined as how long it takes the FTM to count from CNTIN to MOD.
-By default, CNTIN = -MODULO/2 = -3000 and MOD = MODULO/2 -1 = 2999.
-The FTM is clocked from the System clock (60 MHz), so it takes 0.0001 s (10 kHz). - The dead-time insertion is enabled at each combined pair.
-The dead-time length is calculated as the System clock 60 MHz T{deadtime}.
-The dead time varies among platforms. - The FTM generates a trigger to the PDB on counter initialization. - The FTM fault input is enabled, but its polarity and source varies among platforms.
+- The FTM is clocked from the 75-MHz System clock. - Only six channels are used, the other two are masked in the OUTMASK register. - Channels 0+1, 2+3, and 4+5 are combined in pairs running in a complementary mode (each). - The fault mode is enabled at each combined pair with automatic fault clearing (PWM outputs are re-enabled the first PWM reload after the fault input returns to zero). - The PWM period (frequency) is determined as how long it takes the FTM to count from CNTIN to MOD.
+By default CNTIN = -MODULO/2 = -3750 and MOD = MODULO/2 -1 = 3749.
+The FTM is clocked from the System clock (75 MHz) so it takes 0.0001 s (10 KHz). - Dead-time insertion is enabled at each combined pair.
+The dead-time length is calculated as System clock 75 MHz \ Tdeadtime.
+The dead-time varies among platforms. - The FTM generates a trigger to the PDB on counter initialization. - The FTM fault input is enabled but its polarity and source varies among platforms.